 Supported Housing Officer

-Do you easily build effective relationships with a wide range of people including customers and colleagues, with an ability to influence and negotiate?
+- Do you easily build effective relationships with a wide range of people including young people and colleagues, with an ability to influence and negotiate?

-Do you have the skills to really listen to and recognise what it is that our customers really want and be committed to achieving the best possible outcome?
+- Do you have the skills to really listen to and recognise what it is that their customers really want and be committed to achieving the best possible outcome?

-If your answer to these questions is yes, we have an exciting new job opportunity that could be for you.
+If your answer to these questions is yes, our client has an exciting new job opportunity that could be for you.

 What you'll be doing

-You’ll be working in our supported accommodation service at Pathways which works holistically with young people, supporting them in a planned way to address the barriers they experience in the face of homelessness.
+You’ll be working in our client’s supported accommodation service which works holistically with young people, supporting them in a planned way to address the barriers they experience in the face of homelessness.

 You’ll use your ability to engage, support and motivate people with a diverse range of needs, to prepare for independent living as well as fulfil their personal goals and aspirations.